bmullan/ciab-remote-desktop/README.md

 $ lxc copy cn1 cn2

-Please refer to the README.pdf file for documentation on installation and use.
+Please refer to the README.pdf file for more complete documentation on installation and use.